How to Become an Energy Auditor

 They often work with utility companies, contractors, or sustainability consultants to improve performance and lower costs.

-If you’re detail-oriented and enjoy solving technical problems related to buildings and energy use, becoming an energy auditor offers a smart and sustainable trade career.
+If you’re detail-oriented and enjoy solving technical problems related to buildings and energy use, training to become an energy auditor offers a smart and sustainable trade career.

 What Energy Auditors Do